 The balance of payment is divided into 3 types:

 - Current Account: This account scans all the incoming and outgoing of goods and services between countries.
 All the payment made for raw materials and constructed goods is covered under this account.
-Few other deliveries that include in this category are from tourism, engineering, stocks, business services, transportation, and royalties from license and copyrights, all these combined together make a BOP of a country.
+Few other deliveries that include in this category are from tourism, engineering, stocks, business services, transportation, and royalties from license and copyrights; all these combined together make a BOP of a country.

 - Capital Account: Capital transaction like purchase and sale of assets (non-financial) like land and properties are monitored under this account.
 This account also records the flow of taxes, acquisition and sale of fixed assets by immigrants moving into the different country.
-The shortage or excess in the current account is governed by the finance from capital account and vice versa.
+The shortage or excess in the current account is governed by the finance from the capital account and vice versa.

-- Finance Account: The funds that flow to and from other countries through investments like real estate, foreign direct investments, business enterprises, etc is recorded in this account.
+- Finance Account: The funds that flow to and from other countries through investments like real estate, foreign direct investments, business enterprises, etc. is recorded in this account.
 The account calculates the foreign proprietor of domestic asset and domestic proprietor of foreign assets and analyses if it’s acquiring or selling more assets like stocks, gold, equity etc.

 Importance of Balance of Payment:

 A balance of payment is an essential document in the finance department or transaction as it gives the status of a country and it’s economy.
 The importance of the balance of payment can be calculated from the below points:

 - It examines the transaction of all the export and import of goods and services for a given period